RationAI/EmpationAPI/src/v3/README.md

 Workbench API also limits sizes of values stored.
 E.g. string primitive values are limited to 200 characters.

+### Queries (in general)
+Queries usually require either ``creators`` or `jobs` set.
+Setting both is invalid.
+Querying only ``references`` is invalid.
+This is not documented anywhere.

+### Annotations
+Annotations cannot be created by user, only by a scope.
+That means
+ - we are unable to show the user annotations within the same slide, but on a different examination
+ - we cannot set reference as user, i.e. we cannot search annotations that belong to a given user, but we must go through all user's scopes first

 # Additional features non-compliant with base EMPAIA API (without custom endpoints)

 ## Global storage (/rationai/global-storage)